 The Regional Hub is a critical component of climbing wall facility provision catering for larger populations and a greater range of activities which act as the main hub for a designated "Region".
-Level 3 Regional Hubs considered would be 'National Hubs' catering for National competitions.
+Level 3 Regional Hubs would be considered 'National Hubs' catering for National competitions.